-- Private Health Insurance: Under most circumstances, a person’s private health insurance is required to cover the cost of treating injuries sustained in a pedestrian accident in accordance with the terms of the health insurance policy.
-Be aware, however, that a person who receives medical treatment paid by the health insurance company may be responsible for reimbursing that health insurance company for all or part of the cost of that treatment depending on the outcome of the personal injury lawsuit.
+Private Health Insurance: Your private health insurance is required to cover the cost of treating injuries sustained in a pedestrian accident.
+However, if you file a personal injury lawsuit and have received medical treatment paid by the health insurance company, you may be responsible for reimbursing that health insurance company for all or part of the cost of that treatment depending on the outcome of the pedestrian claim.

-- Government Health Insurance: For those without private health insurance, the state or local government may have programs available to assist with the payment of medical bills resulting from injuries sustained in a pedestrian accident.
-Generally, those programs are reserved for children and those that have limited financial resources.
-Keep in mind that if a person receives government assistance in paying for medical bills, the person may be required to reimburse the government for all or part of the cost of medical treatment depending on the outcome of the personal injury lawsuit.
+Government Health Insurance: If you don’t have private health insurance, the state or local government may have programs available to assist you.
+These are generally reserved for children and those with limited financial resources.
+If you receive government assistance for medical bills, you may be required to reimburse the government for all or part of the cost of medical treatment, depending on the outcome of the pedestrian accident claim.

-- Medical Lien: In some circumstances, a medical provider or financing company may be willing to provide or pay for medical treatment as needed by the patient and wait for the payment for those services until the conclusion of the personal injury lawsuit.
-This arrangement is particularly common with chiropractors and physical therapists.
-In these situations, the victim in a pedestrian accident case promises to pay for the medical services out of the recovery obtained in the personal injury lawsuit.
+Medical Lien: In some circumstances, a medical provider or financing company may provide or pay for your medical treatment and wait for payment until the pedestrian personal injury lawsuit is settled.
+This arrangement is common with chiropractors and physical therapists.

-- Out-Of-Pocket: The final option is the payment of medical treatment by the victim.
-It is not uncommon for the victim of a pedestrian accident to pay for at least part of the cost of medical treatment.
-This often comes in the form of co-payments of medical services or prescription medication.
-It is very important that the victim of a pedestrian accident keep all receipts and other proof of out-of-pocket expenses to ensure reimbursement.
+Out-Of-Pocket: As the victim of a pedestrian accident, you may have to pay for some of the cost of medical treatment in the form of copayments or for prescription medication.
+Keep all receipts and other proof of out-of-pocket expenses to ensure reimbursement.

-In almost all pedestrian accidents, there is the possibility that a victim may not fully recover from the injuries sustained in the accident.
-Obviously, this risk is greater in more serious accidents.
-In such situations, there are several ways in which a victim may be compensated for residual health issues related to the pedestrian accident.
-These include:
+There is always a possibility that you may not fully recover from the injuries sustained in the pedestrian accident, particularly in more severe accidents.
+In such cases, there are several ways in which you may be compensated for residual health issues related to the pedestrian accident:

-- Payment of Future Medical Expenses: Any settlement or verdict may include an award for future medical expenses.
-This type of award is designed to cover the cost of medical treatment, procedures and medication that are related to the accident and likely to be needed.
-The possibility that future medical treatment may be needed is not enough to receive compensation for this type of harm.
-The victim must show that the treatment is reasonably certain to occur in the future.
+Future Medical Expenses: Any settlement or verdict may include an award for future medical expenses.
+This is designed to cover the cost of future medical treatment, procedures, and medication-related to the pedestrian accident.
+To qualify for this award, you must prove that you may need these funds in the future.

-- Payment For Lost Wages: If the ongoing injury will prevent the victim from working or will limit the ability to work in some way, the victim may be entitled to compensation for the loss of future wages.
-As with medical expenses, the victim must prove that it is more likely than not that such harm will be suffered.
-It is not enough to show that the injury may possibly impact employment in the future.
+Lost Wages: If your injuries prevent you from working or will limit your ability to work, you may be entitled to compensation for the loss of future wages.
+In this case, the victim must also prove that it is more likely than not that this will be true.

-- Pain And Suffering: If the victim of an accident will continue to suffer the pain and limitations of injuries sustained in an accident into the future, the victim is entitled to compensation for his or her future pain and suffering.
-This amount will vary depending on the nature of the pain and suffering and the expected duration into the future.
+Pain and Suffering: If you continue to suffer pain and limitations due to the injuries sustained in the pedestrian accident, you are entitled to compensation for future pain and suffering.
+This amount will depend on the nature of the pain and suffering and its expected duration.

 Can I be compensated for the time I miss from work?

 Yes.
-In most serious pedestrian accidents, a victim who is employed will be required to miss work while recovering from the injuries sustained in the accident.
-A victim of a pedestrian accident who misses work because of an accident is entitled to receive payment for the full value of the wages and benefits lost because of the negligent driver.
-This is true even if the employer or some other source pays the employee during the time of disability or if the employee uses sick or vacation time to cover the missed days.
+After a serious pedestrian accident, you will likely miss work while recovering from your injuries and are entitled to receive payment for the wages and benefits lost because of the negligent driver.
+This holds true even if the employer or some other source pays you during the time of disability or if you use sick or vacation time to cover the missed days.

-Occasionally, the injuries that a victim suffers in an accident are so serious and debilitating that returning to work is not an option.
-In this situation, a negligent defendant is required to pay the wages and benefits of the injured person to the end of his employment life.
-In pursuing this type of claim, it is often necessary to employ doctors that can testify regarding the cause and extent of the injuries.
-In addition, it may be necessary to hire a vocational rehabilitation specialist and an economist to offer opinions about employability and the actual amount of money the victim has lost because of the inability to return to work.
-Finally, if the victim of an accident can return to work but only with modifications to the work regimen, the negligent driver must compensate the victim for loss of earning potential.
+If the injuries you suffered in the pedestrian accident are so serious that returning to work is not an option, the negligent defendant is required to pay your wages and benefits to the end of your employment life.
+It is necessary to call upon expert doctors who can testify to the cause and extent of the injuries.
+It may also be necessary to hire a vocational rehabilitation specialist and an economist to talk about employability and the amount of money you have lost.
+If you can return to work with modifications to your usual work, the negligent driver must compensate you for loss of earning potential.

-Yes.
-In almost all cases, a person injured by the negligence of a driver is entitled to compensation for the pain, suffering and inconvenience caused by the negligent driver.
-There is no set formula for determining how much a victim should or will receive for pain and suffering.
-There are, however, many factors that may influence the amount that a victim will receive including: the extent of the injuries, the duration of the injuries, the amount of medical care required to treat the injuries, the impact the injuries have on the life of the victim, the frequency, duration and intensity of the pain and the condition of the victim prior to the subject accident.
-In the end, if the victim and negligent driver are not able to reach a settlement, a jury will be required to weigh all of the evidence and determine how much money will fairly compensate the victim for the pain, suffering and inconvenience caused by the accident.
+In most cases, a pedestrian injured by a negligent driver is entitled to compensation for their pain and suffering.
+However, there is no set formula for determining how much you will receive.
+Many factors may influence this amount, including the extent and duration of your injuries, the amount of medical care required to treat them, their impact on your life, the frequency, duration, and intensity of the pain, and your condition before the accident.
+If you and the negligent driver cannot reach a settlement, a jury will be required to weigh all the evidence and determine how much money will compensate you fairly.

 Should I deal directly with the insurance company?

-No. The insurance company has only one goal: to keep its money.
-It does this by limiting the amount of money it has to pay to people injured by the negligence of its clients.
-The insurance company has hired professional adjusters and defense attorneys to help it accomplish this goal.
-You should not talk directly to the negligent driver’s insurance company or sign anything from the insurance company until you have consulted with an attorney.
-To protect yourself and ensure that you are treated fairly, it is important that you have someone on your side that has experience both in the legal field and in dealing with insurance companies.
-By hiring an attorney to assist you with your case, you can focus on getting better and leave the complex process of personal injury litigation to an expert.
+Insurance companies have only one goal: to keep their money by limiting their pay to people injured by their client’s negligence.
+They hire professional adjusters and defense attorneys to accomplish this goal.
+Never talk to the negligent driver’s insurance company or sign anything until you have consulted with a Brown & Gessell attorney.
+It is important to have someone on your side who has experience in the legal field and dealing with insurance companies.
+You can focus on your health by hiring our attorneys and leave the complex personal injury litigation process to an expert.